princetoyi/princetoyi/README.md

 -  Welcome To My Profile!!

   ## About Me
- - 🎓 IT student with a Diploma in Information Technology
+ - 🎓 IT student and software development enthusiast

 -💻 Aspiring Software Engineer focused on Web & App Development